 Select small kitchen splashbacks

->

-> A splashback can help make a small kitchen feel more spacious as well as doing its wall-protecting job.
+A splashback (find ideas in our feature) can help make a small kitchen feel more spacious as well as doing its wall-protecting job.
 Glass is barely-there and will reflect light, while high gloss tiles make more of a feature but can still help brighten.
 Don’t like tiles that are high shine?
 Match a less glossy version to the wall colour and take the tiles just a minimal distance up the wall for a more expansive feel.

->

-> Try more unusual ideas, too.
+Try more unusual ideas, too.
 A mirrored splashback can trick the eye into seeing the room as bigger.
 Make sure you buy a design made for the job – it must be toughened.
 In country-style kitchens, vertical panelling can bring a fresh twist to wall protection, and because of the orientation of the planks, make the ceiling feel higher.

 Good lighting is essential for safety when you’re working in the kitchen, and will also make the room feel larger as there are no areas lost in shadow.
 Concentrate on the three types: ambient, to light up the whole room, provided by ceiling lights; task, for work areas; and accent, to highlight specific features.

 Pendant lights over any breakfast bar are still a good idea in a small kitchen to add to the overall aesthetic.
 Choose smaller versions than you would in a bigger space and they’ll look in proportion to the room’s dimensions.

 Find out how to get your kitchen lighting scheme just right in our feature.